loltgt/appe/app/README.md

 # {appe}

-**appe** consent you to create portable app quickly and without webservers, write "spaghetti code", it is a free management software, extensible, with a small footprint.
+**appe** consent you to create portable app quickly and without webservers, write _spaghetti code_, it is a free management software, extensible, with a small footprint.

 #### Try: https://loltgt.github.io/appe/demo/DEMO.html